 You may have to give up expenses that you love in order to live below your means.
 To do so, determine what your true living expenses are and reduce everything above it.

 As you work through this step, figure out what is truly necessary and what isn’t.
-Then begin to cut out expensive items that simply contribute to a lifestyle that you want but that are unnecessary.
+Then begin to cut out expensive items that simply contribute to a lifestyle that you want but that aren’t unnecessary.

 4. Automate your savings